ovis96/react-week-time-range-picker/README.md

  ## Known issues
  - The drag box is inaccuratly following the mouse movement
- - You cannot programmatically add some data without passign by the UI
+ - You cannot programmatically add some data without passing by the UI
  - If you encouter a "Cannot find module '@marinos33/react-week-time-range-picker' or its corresponding type declarations." when importing the module just add "// @ts-ignore" above.
 It will solve the error for now.